 The front of the grid was again largely a McLaren affair.
 With four of the first six cars being fielded by the New Zealand constructor.

 As the flag dropped, David Jaques, who had jumped into absent Jereb’s McLaren, easily held on to the lead.
 McLaren-regular David Sabre duly followed in second.

 The field again seemed to succeed in having a pretty clean start.
-Sky Willis however spun her McLaren on the start-finish straight.
-Evasive action also caused Bruno Chacon and Jason Fitch to spin.
+Until Sky Willis spun her McLaren on the start-finish straight.
+Evasive action caused Bruno Chacon and Jason Fitch to spin.

-My boy avoided the mayhem and, with the race barely started, had already gained some places.
+My boy avoided the mayhem and, with the race barely started, already gained some places.

 Grant Riddall was in an impatient mood in this early stage of the race.
 He quickly dispensed with the Adam Hackman McLaren, claiming a spot in the top six.
 Then put the handling of his 917/10 to his benefit, grabbing fifth spot from Yves Plaçais with a daring move into the Gulch.
 All this before lap 1 was even completed.

 David Jacques enjoyed a free road ahead of him in the early laps.
 And used it to open up a gap with David Sabre.
 Whose orange McLaren was followed closely by Ogonoski’s Shadow.
-Without Austin being able to really put pressure.
-While Riddall was trying to close up to Jason Whited in yet another McLaren.
+Austin seemed unable to put some real pressure on the Brit this early on.
+Riddall was trying to close in on Jason Whited, who was at the wheel of yet another McLaren.

 At this stage, the race actually tended to turn into a bit of a bore.